Europe·Romania·Updated April 29, 2026

 What scams target tourists in Bucharest?

-The most frequently reported tourist scams in Bucharest are Taxi from Henri Coandă Airport, Taxi Driver Meter Rigging, Nightclub and Bar Hostess Scam, with 5 classified as high severity.
+The most frequently reported tourist scams in Bucharest are Fake Police Checkpoint, Taxi from Henri Coandă Airport, Nightclub and Bar Hostess Scam, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Bucharest?